RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

 |see world oil production table below

-The world is now so dependent on Oil that even during a major economic crisis the demand for oil has remained on a high level [contrary to the 1980's]. he transition form Oil to other energy sources will be have consequences as important as the appearance of the Steam train and the invention of the Automobile.
-Also Complex Societies (the EU and the USA) will not survive the expensive energy
+The world is now so dependent on Oil that even during a major economic crisis the demand for oil has remained on a high level [contrary to the 1980s].
+The transitions from Oil to other energy sources will have consequences as important as the appearance of the Steam train and the invention of the Automobile.
+Also, Complex Societies (the EU and the USA) will not survive the expensive energy

 In other words, though demand has dropped dramatically due to the economic collapse, the oil industry is struggling to meet even the reduced demand, which is why prices have risen so quickly.